-ARTISTIC Director & Curator
+founding ARTISTIC Director & Curator

 Tatiana Bazzichelli is the artistic director and founder of the Disruption Network Lab.
-She is Visiting Lecturer at the Fachhochschule Potsdam, the Potsdam University of Applied Sciences (FHP), in the Department of Cultural Practice.
+In 2016-2017 she was Visiting Lecturer at the Fachhochschule Potsdam, the Potsdam University of Applied Sciences (FHP), in the Department of Cultural Practice.
 Former programme & conference curator at transmediale festival in Berlin from 2011 to 2014, she initiated and developed the year-round ‘reSource transmedial culture berlin’ project.
 In 2012-2014 she was Post-Doctoral researcher at the Leuphana University of Lüneburg, as part of the Centre for Digital Cultures.
 In 2011, she received a PhD degree in Information and Media Studies at the Faculty of Arts of Aarhus University in Denmark.
 In 2009 she was a visiting scholar at the H-STAR, the Human-Sciences and Technologies Advanced Research Institute of Stanford University.
 She wrote the books: Networked Disruption: Rethinking Oppositions in Art, Hacktivism and the Business of Social Networking (DARC Press, Aarhus University, 2013); Networking: The Net as Artwork (Costa & Nolan, Milan, 2006 /DARC Press, Aarhus University, 2008), and co-edited Disrupting Business: Art and Activism in Times of Financial Crisis (Autonomedia, New York, 2013).
 Active in the Italian hacker community since the ’90s, her networking project "AHA:Activism-Hacking Artivism" won the honorary mention for digital communities at Ars Electronica 2007.
 She curated several exhibitions, such as SAMIZDATA (2015-2016), Networked Disruption (2015), HACK.Fem.EAST (2008), HACKmit!
 (2007) and Hack.it.art (2005) in Berlin, Rome, and other European cities.
 She was awarded the 2014 “Italian of the Year” by the Comites of Berlin, in cooperation with the Italian Embassy and the Italian Cultural Institute in Berlin.
 She was born in Rome and she has been living in Berlin since 2003.

 Kim Voss graduated in Arts Management and Cultural Work from Fachhochschule Potsdam.
 She worked as assistant press and communication manager for the theater Sophiensaele in Berlin and as assistant project manager for the conference programme of transmediale festival 2015.
 In October 2013 she set up an exhibition about Upcycling fashion in the famous defunct amusement park "Spreepark Berlin".
 Since 2015 she is a project manager of the Disruption Network Lab.
 As cultural producer and mediator she is taking part in social and aesthetic processes working at the intersection of artistic practice, public interest and the market.